alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 or at least by my own experience.

 <p style="color:#636; border:thin solid #c9c">
-I will include my personal experiences in colored boxes like this one.
+I will include my personal experiences in colored boxes like this one, quite often extracted from
-I will speak a lot about
 [my current company](https://mediasmart.io/).
 </p>